Mesothelioma and Fertility in Men

 The damage caused by chemotherapy varies and depends on several factors.
 Some men may lose some fertility but still have some sperm-producing cells left after treatment.
 Others may have all their sperm-producing cells destroyed, rendering them completely and permanently infertile.[1]

-Men over forty are less likely to recover these cells; however, the type of chemotherapy drug used and the dose matters.
+Men over forty are less likely to recover these cells; however, the type of chemotherapy drug used and the dose matter.
 Certain drugs are more likely to cause infertility than others, and higher doses of chemotherapy drugs will cause more damage.
-Chemotherapy drugs associated with infertility in men are:[1]

 - Busulfan